Wisconsin Avenue: Place in the National Highway System

-Wisconsin Avenue is part of the National Highway System as an arterial route from M Street to the Capital Beltway.
+Once designated U.S. Highway 240, Wisconsin Avenue remains part of the National Highway System as an arterial route from M Street to the Capital Beltway.

 History

 Wisconsin Avenue follows the route of an ancient Native American trail.
-Between 1805 and 1820, it was reconstructed into a toll road to carry tobacco and other products between Georgetown and Frederick.
-Starting around 1920, various sections of the road have been paved and widened to two, four, and as many as six lanes.
+It was used by Europeans since the 1690s.
+Between 1805 and 1820, it was turned into a toll road by the Georgetown and Rockville Turnpike Company to carry tobacco and other products between Georgetown and Frederick.

-In 1864, General Jubal A. Early marched down this road from Monocacy Junction in an attempt to take Washington, D.C. that ended in the Battle of Fort Stevens.
+The section of Wisconsin Avenue in Georgetown was called High Street before the street names in Georgetown were changed in 1895 to conform to those of the L'Enfant Plan for the federal city (although Georgetown predates the planned capital by half a century).

-Wisconsin Avenue was once U.S. Highway 240.
-Outside of the Beltway, U.S. Highway 240 was relocated to what is today Interstate 270.
-The highway was changed to I-70S with the opening of the Interstate Highway System in 1956.
-Eventually, the entire route designation was decommissioned and was changed to what is now known as Maryland Route 355.
+In 1864, General Jubal A. Early marched down this road from Monocacy Junction in an attempt to take Washington, D.C., that ended in the Battle of Fort Stevens.